MGoosePlayZ/castletool-web/PRIVACY.md

 ## 3. Data Retention

-CastleTool API is designed so that user data exists only for the duration necessary to process a request.
+CastleTool is designed so that user data exists only for the duration necessary to process a request.

 The service does not intentionally maintain databases or persistent storage containing: